 - You must configure a SAML provider.
 We support Duo (preferred), Okta, Ping Identity, OneLogin, and Azure SSO.

 Note: SAML will not work with AnyConnect Roaming Security Module and SWG.
 AnyConnect will not redirect to the IDP.

 By changing the way in which users log into Umbrella, several key things will happen that you should be aware of.

 - Block Page Bypass (BPB) Users will no longer work to bypass block pages or authenticate in any capacity to Umbrella.
 A BPB user is a user just like any other in Umbrella, but because of the way authentication is handled by SSO, it cannot be used to bypass block pages.
 Instead, you must use BPB codes.
 For more information, see Setting up a Block Page, a Block Page Bypass User, and a Block Page Bypass Code.

 - If you update dynamic IPs, you will no longer be able to use the Updater client.
-Instead, cURL or wget can be used along with an update-only password which can be generated by Support.
-See Cisco Umbrella Dynamic Update API for more information.
-To get an update-only password, contact us at [email protected].
+Instead, cURL or wget can be used along with an update-only password, which can be generated by Support.
+For more information, see Cisco Umbrella Dynamic Update API.
+To acquire an update-only password, contact Support at [email protected].

 - When you enable SSO, every user with an account in your Umbrella organization will receive an email informing them to log in through your SSO provider.
 Only make the change when your organization's staff is ready to commit to the change.

 - If a user is not configured in your SSO provider, they will not be able to log in until they are added to your SSO provider.
 Ensure that every user that needs to log in to the Umbrella dashboard is added to your SSO provider.